 What is transformation?
 And what is so important about the radical shift that transformational change can make in your life?

-In my coaching career, I've had the privilege of helping many people make the changes they wanted in their work and other aspects of their lives.
-However, I began to see a profound difference between the experience of simply making changes— and that of connecting with your awareness and inner passion to create changes that transform the shape, energy, and reach of your whole life.
+I now know that there's a profound difference between the experience of simply making changes— and that of connecting with your awareness and inner passion to create changes that transform the shape, energy, and reach of your whole life.

 This is what I call transformational change, and what Karen Kimsey-House, co-founder of the Coaches Training Institute (CTI), calls "changes that occur at the level of identity or being."
 When I work with people who are creating transformational change, I often notice a sharp rise in their level of self-confidence and joy in living.

 The fact that her position in the restaurant consumed most of her waking hours, and that she felt lonely and disconnected from friends, family, and a sense of purpose, pushed her into realizing how joyless her life felt.
 From this new consciousness, she began to plan and manifest how she really did want to work and live.
-She reconnected with a former boyfriend who now wanted to build a life together.
+Synchronistically, she reconnected with a former boyfriend who now wanted to build a life together.
 Her glow of delight at this new evolution of her life was palpable— as was her new, purposeful career plan to work in a community setting teaching cooking for health and fitness.